greiginsydney/captureKNX/README.md

 If you're wanting to better understand the architecture and what you're getting yourself in for before you take the plunge and buy a Pi and HAT, have a look at the pages [step5-login-to-grafana.md](/docs/step5-login-to-grafana.md) and [step6-graphical-dashboard.md](/docs/step6-graphical-dashboard.md).

-I also STRONGLY recommend you watch the YouTube video playlist ["What is Observability - Grafana for Beginners"](https://youtube.com/playlist?list=PLDGkOdUX1Ujo27m6qiTPPCpFHVfyKq9jT&si=q5BIC9lkn3LJmBc6).
+If you're interested in graphical dashboards and the power of Grafana, I STRONGLY recommend you watch the YouTube video playlist ["What is Observability - Grafana for Beginners"](https://youtube.com/playlist?list=PLDGkOdUX1Ujo27m6qiTPPCpFHVfyKq9jT&si=q5BIC9lkn3LJmBc6).
 That playlist builds a great understanding, and by Episode 8 you're creating a dashboard that looks remarkably like the one provided here in [step6-graphical-dashboard.md](/docs/step6-graphical-dashboard.md).

+Having said that, if you just want to capture and analyse telegrams everything's provided here for you, so don't let the apparent complexity of Grafana and SQL database queries put you off.

 InfluxDB and Grafana both have active supporter communities should you want to delve deeper into the reporting of your stored telegrams.
 (By all means I welcome you sharing your Dashboards with fellow captureKNX users - the project's Wiki page [TODO] would be a great place for those.)